Optel Group an incredible force in charity work in Limerick

 The CEO of Optel, Louis Roy is very involved in charity work and encourages his employees to fundraise as much as possible.
 He is focused on making the world a better place and he sets out budgets each year that the employees can then use to help charities.
 He has already promised that if Optel raises €10,000 for their chosen charity this year then he will match that donation himself.
 Just some of the fundraisers that the employees have taken part in over the last year are table quizzes, Movember, raffles and jersey days.

 In August employees took part in the Back to School for Barnardos initiative, which involved employees donating stationary and school supplies to children who could not afford their own.
-Employees donated stationary, school bags, pajamas amongst many other items even including children bikes.
+Employees donated stationary, school bags, pyjamas amongst many other items even including children bikes.

 Another initiative that was run by the employees was a donation of light bulbs to families in Limerick.
 Megan Fay, from the fundraising committee, explained the initiative to ilovelimerick “We swapped out all of our energy efficient light bulbs this year and the company who swapped them out for us, E-Lights then donated 600 light bulbs to Barnardos for families in Limerick.
 It is just a small gesture but some families in Limerick can’t even afford lightbulbs and with the donation of the long-lasting bulbs we hope that it makes a small difference in their lives”.